michaelckelly/wunderground/README.md

 var query = {
 	zip : '20854'
 };
-var actions = ['forecast, 'forecast10day', 'conditions'];
+var actions = ['forecast', 'forecast10day', 'conditions'];
 wunderground.execute(actions, query, function(err, result) {
-	// Result has the current forecase, the 10 day forecast, and current conditions });
+	// Result has the current forecast, the 10 day forecast, and the current conditions for the US zip code 20854.
+});
 ```